19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 As its name implies, Fairbanks is the Golden Heart of Alaska.
 If youโ€™re wondering what fun and interesting things to do in Fairbanks, Alaska, youโ€™re in the right place.

-After four-plus years of calling Fairbanks home, I know a thing or two about the Last Frontier.
+After four-plus years of calling Fairbanks home, I know something about the Last Frontier.

-Located just 196 miles south of the Arctic Circle, Fairbanks, Alaska can be considered the Scandinavia of America.
-Mother Nature has been very generous with Fairbanks both on ground level and in the air.
+Located just 196 miles south of the Arctic Circle, Fairbanks, Alaska, can be considered the Scandinavia of America.
+Mother Nature has been generous with Fairbanks on ground level and in the air.

-From snow-capped mountains and untouched vegetation, you will be met with a scenic view of the magnificent mountain ranges, pristine lakes, and on a good day, the surreal Northern Lights.
+On a good day, you can enjoy a scenic view of the magnificent mountain ranges, pristine lakes, and the surreal Northern Lights from snow-capped mountains and untouched vegetation.

-My goal is to help you make the most of your stay with interesting things to do in Fairbanks, Alaska.
-And when youโ€™re done reading this article, check out my ultimate Alaska packing list (perfect for solo travelers and cruises) for your Alaska travel essentials that many people wished they read.
+When youโ€™re done reading this article, check out my ultimate Alaska packing list (perfect for solo travelers and cruises) for your Alaska travel essentials, which many people wish they had read.

 Best Things to Do in Fairbanks